3 ways Twitter could change immediately with Musk in control

 How to say goodbye to Facebook for good

-Tags: algorithm, content moderation, Elon Musk, Facebook, free speech, Kim, network, settings, social media, social media app, X (Twitter)
+Tags: algorithms, content moderation, Elon Musk, Facebook, free speech, Kim, network, settings, social media, social media app, X (Twitter)